As a drum beginner, there lies a great musical journey ahead of you.

 When starting out as a drummer, chances are you’ll sound bad.

-However, this also is the case with professional drummers.
+This also is the case with professional drummers.

 It’s as simple as that: